YetNT/disgamekit/README.md

 ## PlaneObject Class

-Represents an object to be placed on the plane.
+The PlaneObject class represents an object that can be placed on the Plane.
+It emits events for collision detection and can be used to create interactive game elements.

 ### Constructor